syncfusion-content/maui-docs/MAUI/Backdrop/header-configuration.md

 {% endhighlight %}

-N> Page header for the backdrop will appear only when adding backdrop as a children of [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0).
+N> The page header for the backdrop will appear only when adding backdrop as a child of the [`NavigationPage`](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/navigationpage?view=net-maui-6.0).

 ## Icon customization